elabftw/elabdoc/doc/contributing.rst

 The eLabFTW project is split in different repositories.
 The main one with the actual PHP code is `elabftw/elabftw <https://github.com/elabftw/elabftw>`_.
 The present document is generated from reStructuredText files in `elabftw/elabdoc <https://github.com/elabftw/elabdoc>`_.
 So if you need to change the documentation, it will be in there.

-The Docker image is built by the code at `elabftw/elabimg <https://github.com/elabftw/elabimg>`_.
+The Docker image is built from the code at `elabftw/elabimg <https://github.com/elabftw/elabimg>`_.

 Other interesting repositories are: